 A medical statement signed by a physician within the last 12 months.

 At least 40 logged dives to begin the course and 60 dives to earn certification.

 Note that qualifying certifications from other diver training organization may apply.

 If interested in other specialty courses, please contact Dive Center Scuba Do.

 The lure of the deep.
 There’s something exciting and mysterious about it!
 To scuba dive with confidence at depths down to 40 meters (130 feet), you should take the PADI Deep Diver Specialty course.
 With expert guidance from your dive instructor, you will learn how to plan, organize and descent below 18 meters (60 feet) and up to 40 meters (130 feet) to explore the exceptional deep waters of our island.

-This course is an excellent opportunity to experience one of the most exciting dive sites of Curacao: The Superior Producer!
 If you’ve earned the PADI Adventure Diver rating or higher, and you’re at least 15 years old, you can enroll in the Deep Diver course.